6razz1/Camlin_Test/README.md

 ***docker run -p 8080:8080 camlin_test***

-If evrething is ok, you can access to the API with http://127.0.0.1:8080/docs
+If evrething is ok, you should access to the API with<br>
+http://127.0.0.1:8080/docs
 <br><br>